Methadone And Adderall

 When taken as prescribed, in therapeutic amounts, these two drugs do not produce any notable negative reactions.
-However, when abused and taken in higher than recommended amounts, negative reactions can occur.
+However, when used and taken in higher than recommended amounts, negative reactions can occur.

 Why Do People Mix Methadone And Adderall?

 Methadone and Adderall are mixed to produce a more potent high than taking just one of the drugs would produce.
-Drug abuse is a disease that greatly affects a person’s health.
-Polydrug abuse or, abusing more than one drug at once, can be even more serious.
+Drug use is a disease that greatly affects a person’s health.
+Polydrug use or, abusing more than one drug at once, can be even more serious.